 If the transaction is subject to the standard procedure as opposed to the simplified fast-track procedure, the filing should additionally include the following information and documents (in summary):

 Furthermore, together with the hard copy of the notification, the parties are also required to attach electronic versions (PDF/Word, etc) of the notification and all documents filed along with it.

 The filing should be made in Ukrainian, and all documents to be filed alongside it should be translated into Ukrainian.
 Additionally, powers of attorney (if the parties authorise external counsels) and registry excerpts for foreign entities should be notarised and apostilled/legalised, depending on the jurisdiction.
 Confidential information should be properly marked in the filing so that the AMC treats it accordingly.

 Submission of inaccurate or misleading information in the filing may result in a fine of up to 1% of the respective party’s turnover in the preceding year being imposed.
-However, in practice and pursuant to the Guidelines on Fines, the fine for such violation is capped at UAH136,000 (approximately EUR4,400), subject to possible adjustments for aggravating or attenuating circumstances.
+However, in practice and pursuant to the Guidelines on Fines, the fine for such a violation is capped at UAH136,000 (approximately EUR4,400), subject to possible adjustments for aggravating or attenuating circumstances.

-The standard merger review procedure involves the following phases:
+The standard merger review procedure involves the following phases.

 The AMC has 15 calendar days to decide whether the notification is complete and can be accepted for the substantive review (Phase I).
 If the notification does not meet the formal requirements, the AMC may consider it incomplete and reject it, so the parties would need to refile, restarting the process.